guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 - a [lambda function](airlines-complaints-microservice/aws_files/call_topic_classif_git.py) computing the topic of a complaints, called through an API built with API Gateway
 - a S3 bucket storing the models trained locally

+If you have any question related to connecting lambdas to S3 buckets or API gateway, feel free to contact me :) !

 Here is a summary of the iterative process: